Momentum grows for legislation to end government shutdowns

 Durbin: GOP likely won't follow Trump to another shutdownJan.
 29, 201911:01

-Rep. Hakeem Jeffries, D-N.Y., a member of House leadership responded "yes" when asked if Democratic leaders would support legislation to end shutdowns.
-And Senate Democratic Leader Chuck Schumer said that after they get past the February 15 funding deadline, “then we’d look at other legislation so that we shouldn’t have future shutdowns.”
+Rep. Hakeem Jeffries, D-N.Y., a member of the House leadership, responded "yes" when asked if Democratic leaders would support legislation to end shutdowns.
+And Senate Democratic Leader Chuck Schumer said that after they get past the Feb.
+15 funding deadline, “then we’d look at other legislation so that we shouldn’t have future shutdowns.”

-House Republican Leader Kevin McCarthy said he’s working on his own amendment.
+House Minority Leader Kevin McCarthy, R-Calif., said he’s working on his own amendment.
 “I like the legislation that if we do not fund government, members don’t get paid.
 I think that ends the whole question,” he said.

-The nods of support from leadership has bolstered rank-and-file members who have spearheaded the idea.
-A dozen freshman Democrats introduced their version of legislation on Tuesday, which would block pay for members of Congress and senior executive branch officials if the government shuts down.
+The nods of support from leadership have bolstered rank-and-file members who have spearheaded the idea.
+A dozen freshman Democrats introduced their version of legislation Tuesday, which would block pay for members of Congress and senior executive branch officials if the government shuts down.

 "It transfers the responsibility and the pain for a government shutdown that we saw so many of our workers endure to the folks that are actually the decision makers," Rep. Elissa Slotkin, D-Mich., a co-sponsor of the bill, said.